 Santa Clara Pueblo is a Tewa Indian settlement along the Rio Grande in north-central New Mexico that has been home to these Puebloans for hundreds of years.
-Established in about 1550, the pueblo, called Kha’po Owingeh by its people, is a member of the Eight Northern Pueblos of the Tewa speaking Pueblo Indians.
+Established in about 1550, the pueblo, Kha’po Owingeh, is a member of the Eight Northern Pueblos of the Tewa-speaking Pueblo Indians.

-The ancestors of the Santa Clara people came from the Puye Cliff Dwellings about 10 miles west of the current Santa Clara Pueblo.
+The Santa Clara people’s ancestors came from the Puye Cliff Dwellings, about ten miles west of the current Santa Clara Pueblo.
 The people lived at Puye for approximately 300 years before giving up the cliff dwellings due to drought in about 1550 AD.
 At that time, the Puye community housed up to 1,500 Indians.
-At both their old home and newer pueblo, the Tewa relied both on irrigation farming and hunting for sustenance.
+At both their old home and newer pueblo, the Tewa relied on both irrigation farming and hunting for sustenance.

-The pueblo was first visited by Europeans when a segment of Francisco Coronado’s expeditionary force came to the area in 1541.
+The pueblo was first visited by Europeans when Francisco Coronado’s expeditionary force came to the area in 1541.
 The Puebloans met Juan de Oñate and his exploration party on July 11, 1598.
-At that time, the Spanish established a more permanent settlement in the region, bringing colonists as well as Franciscan priests who began establishing missions.
-At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache and Navajo warriors and the people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
-After the annexation of the region into the Spanish Kingdom, and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
+At that time, the Spanish established a more permanent settlement in the region, bringing colonists and Franciscan priests who began establishing missions.
+At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache and Navajo warriors.
+The people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
+After the region’s annexation into the Spanish Kingdom and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
 Fray Alonso de Benavides established a mission at Santa Clara in 1628 as a visita (satellite community) for the Ohkay Owingeh Pueblo (formerly the San Juan Pueblo).
 The visita included a chapel for the use of a visiting priest.

-Pressures from the Franciscan priests to convert the Tewa people to Catholicism and Spanish demands on native labor, however, fostered resentment in the pueblos which led to the Great Pueblo Revolt in 1680.
-By that time, the Santa Clara people had already abandoned the mission and joined with the others to fight against the Spanish royal government.
+However, pressures from the Franciscan priests to convert the Tewa people to Catholicism and Spanish demands on native labor fostered resentment in the pueblos, which led to the Great Pueblo Revolt in 1680.
+By then, the Santa Clara people had abandoned the mission and joined others to fight against the Spanish royal government.
 During the revolt, the original chapel was destroyed.
 The revolt resulted in the Spanish leaving New Mexico for the next 12 years.

 The community persisted through the American acquisition of the territory, growing wheat and corn and raising cattle.
 In 1858, Santa Clara Pueblo became one of the first Pueblo groups to have land claims recognized by the U.S. Congress.

 Although the people of Santa Clara were resilient, the colonial period adobe church was not standing the test of time well.
-The 1758 building lasted until around 1909 when the old church was given a more “modern” peaked roof and the old vigas that provided structure and support for the walls were removed.
+The 1758 building lasted until around 1909, when the old church was given a more “modern” peaked roof, and the old vigas that provided structure and support for the walls were removed.
 Unfortunately, the building collapsed as a result of the changes.
-Several years later, a new church was built in 1918, which continues to stand today.
+Several years later, a new church was built in 1918, which still stands today.

 The people of Santa Clara Pueblo survived the Spanish Colonial, Mexican, and American political control of the larger region and today are members of the Eight Northern Pueblos.
-Santa Clara Pueblo is listed in the National Register of Historic Places as a historic district and the tribe is federally recognized.
-The Santa Clara Pueblo is the second largest of the Tewa speaking Pueblos.
-The historic section of the pueblo complex consists of one and two-story adobe houses surrounding two main plazas with two rectangular ceremonial kivas and the church.
+Santa Clara Pueblo is listed in the National Register of Historic Places as a historic district, and the tribe is federally recognized.
+The Santa Clara Pueblo is the second largest of the Tewa-speaking Pueblos.
+The pueblo complex’s historic section consists of one and two-story adobe houses surrounding two main plazas with two rectangular ceremonial kivas and the church.

-Today the Santa Clara Indians are noted for arts, crafts, and black polished and red polychrome pottery and provide recreational opportunities as well as tours to the ancient 740-room Puye Cliff Dwellings.
+Today the Santa Clara Indians are noted for arts, crafts, and black polished and red polychrome pottery and provide recreational opportunities and tours to the ancient 740-room Puye Cliff Dwellings.
 The pueblo welcomes visitors and is open daily.
-Visitors to the pueblo must check in at the governor’s office, where photography, sketching and video recording permits are available throughout most of the year, with the exception of feast days.
+Visitors to the pueblo must check in at the governor’s office, where photography, sketching, and video recording permits are available most of the year, except for feast days.

-The pueblo is located about two miles south of Española, New Mexico on NM Highway 30.
-The pueblo is located between Ohkay Owingeh (formerly San Juan Pueblo) to the north and San Ildefonso Pueblo to the south.
+The pueblo is located about two miles south of Española, New Mexico, on NM Highway 30.
+The pueblo is between Ohkay Owingeh Pueblo and San Ildefonso Pueblo, to the south.
 The Pojoaque Pueblo is also nearby.